-It is not known to transmit through casual contact, such as going to the store or traveling on a plane.
+Anyone who has close contact with someone who is infectious is at risk.
+It is not known to transmit through casual contact, such as going to the store or while traveling on a plane with someone.

 What are the symptoms?

-Signs and symptoms include headache, fever, chills, sore throat, general discomfort, fatigue, muscle and back pain, joint pain, swollen lymph nodes, night sweats, rash, and skin lesions.
+Signs and symptoms include headache, fever, chills, general discomfort, fatigue, muscle and back pain, joint pain, swollen lymph nodes, night sweats, rash, and skin lesions.
 Many have had oral and genital skin lesions.